FramedEmu548/playfab-docs/playfab-docs/gamemanager/index.md

 ## What is the Game Manager?

-The Game Manager is a web-based, dashboard that provides access to your studios and tools to manage your Titles.
+The Game Manager is a web-based dashboard that provides access to your studios and tools to manage your Titles.
 It is your go-to destination for managing your studio and title configuration.
 Most of the tutorials across PlayFab will reference how to accomplish tasks *both* in Game Manager and through API calls.

 PlayFab’s Game Manager provides a fully integrated backend suite that puts you in the driver seat and gives you the option to pick and choose the services that work best for your game.